 Shoplifting is a bane for retailers.
 Inventory shrinkage cost the U.S. retail industry almost $47 billion in 2017, which are the latest figures from the National Retail Federation as of February 2019, and much of that shrinkage was the result of shoplifting.

-All retailers, big and small, are affected by shoplifters, and it's a frustrating reality of doing business.
-Things like good store design and theft-prevention methods such as security cameras and alarms can help defray losses.
+All retailers, big and small, are affected by shoplifters; it's a frustrating reality of doing business.
+Store design and theft-prevention methods such as security cameras and alarms can help defray losses.
 But it's a good idea to train store personnel on how to spot shoplifting before or while it's happening.

 Hiding merchandise is the most common method of shoplifting.
-Items are concealed in the clothing of the shoplifter; in handbags, strollers, or umbrellas; or inside purchased merchandise.
+Items are concealed in the clothing of the shoplifter, in handbags, strollers, umbrellas, or inside purchased merchandise.
 Bold shoplifters may grab an item and run out of the store.
 Other methods include price label switching and attempting to short-change the cashier.
-Some especially bold shoplifters might even try to return stolen merchandise to a store for a bogus refund.
+Some shoplifters might even try to return stolen merchandise to a store for a bogus refund.
 Whatever their methods, it is difficult to determine who is or is not likely to be a shoplifter.

 Spot the Shoplifter

 Unfortunately, shoplifters have no typical profile.
 Thieves come in all ages and races and from various backgrounds.
 However, there are red flags for retailers.
 While the following characteristics do not necessarily imply guilt, retailers should keep a close eye on shoppers who behave suspiciously.

 First, if a customer is spending a lot of time entering and exiting a store without making a purchase and seems more interested in watching a cashier or a sales clerk, that is suspicious activity.